 What should I do if I’m concerned about a student’s health or safety, or the health or safety of those around the student?

 You should speak with your department chair, dean, director, or Counseling Services anytime you have a health or safety concern.
 FERPA allows you to make disclosures of education records to others within the University who have legitimate educational

 interests in the information, which interests include the performance of services to students, the effective functioning of the University, and the safety and security of the campus.
 FERPA also permits disclosures of information in a health or safety emergency, if in light of the circumstances and information available at the time, knowledge of the information is necessary to protect the health or safety of a student or other individuals.
-Your own personal observations of a student’s behavior or condition generally are not considered educational records and thus are not regulated by FERPA.
+Your own personal observations of a student’s behavior or condition generally are not considered educational records.
 Federal and state rules limit what may be disclosed from a student’s health or counseling records, to you or to others, but these rules also contain exceptions for community health and safety emergencies.
 So, if you have a concern about a student, first and foremost, report it.